| Appendix 5: Articles

 accomplishment made by our country in accord with the

-The two main objectives of the FAO are to supply
+policies laid down by the FAO.
+Two objectives The two main objectives of the FAO are to supply

 sufficient food for all and to eradicate hunger.
 The